Connie Hines: Mister Ed

 Hines auditioned for and won the role of Wilbur Post's wife Carol on Mister Ed, which was her best-known character.
 According to Alan Young, who portrayed Wilbur, Hines' role was "a tough chore," as the storylines focused more on the relationship of Wilbur and Mister Ed (the talking horse) than her.
 Around the same time, she took some acting, dancing and music classes.
 She continued on Mister Ed until the series ended in 1966, then took guest parts on television shows such as Love, American Style; Bonanza; and The Mod Squad before she retired in 1971.

 Young and Hines performed together in 1996 in Irvine, California, in the two-person play Love Letters, which deals with the correspondence of a man and woman over fifty years.

 Personal life

 Hines' first marriage was to insurance agent Arthur "Byrl" Higgs, which ended in divorce in the 1950s after the couple had relocated to Florida.
 Following the divorce, she moved to New York City to pursue acting.
 In 1970, she married Lee Savin, an entertainment lawyer and producer.
 They remained together until Savin's death in 1995.

 In July 1961, she returned with great fanfare to her hometown of Dedham.
 She rode into Dedham Square in a convertible with a Dedham Police Department escort.
 The red carpet was rolled out for her in front of Memorial Hall.
 Town officials gave her a Key to the Town and Ralph Eaton, her principal at Dedham High School, presented her with a bouquet of roses.
-She later hosted a reception of Hotel 128 for her high school classmates.
+She later hosted a reception at Hotel 128 for her high school classmates.